StormBit/StormGET/README.md

 About
 ------------
-ReimuGET uses the awesome command-line downloader aria2, and includes an advanced queuing system.
+StormGET uses the awesome command-line downloader aria2, and includes an advanced queuing system.

 Plugins
 ------------